JarateKing/TF2-Hud-Reference/Filelist.md

-hudanimations_tf.txt | Controls the majority of animations hudanimations_manifest.txt | Controls which animations files are used mod_textures.txt | Controls many miscellanious icons and textures (such as killfeed icons)
+hudanimations_tf.txt | Controls the majority of animations hudanimations_manifest.txt | Controls which animations files are used mod_textures.txt | Controls many miscellanious icons and textures (such as killfeed icons) chapterbackgrounds.txt | Controls the random backgrounds and characters that appear on the mainmenu

 ## Resource Folder